-On average, U.S. youth consume 143 calories from sugar-sweetened beverages (SSBs) and U.S. adults consume 145 calories from SSBs on a given day.1 Sugar-sweetened beverages include regular soda, sports drinks, fruit drinks, energy drinks, and sugar-sweetened water.
-According to the Centers for Disease Control, sugar-sweetened beverages (SSBs) are a source of added sugar that are associated with chronic conditions like cardiovascular disease, obesity, dental caries and diabetes.2,3
+On average, youth in the United States consume 143 calories from sugar-sweetened beverages (SSBs) and U.S. adults consume 145 calories from SSBs on a given day.4 Sugar-sweetened beverages include regular soda, sports drinks, fruit drinks, energy drinks, and sugar-sweetened water.
+According to the Centers for Disease Control, sugar-sweetened beverages (SSBs) are a source of added sugar that are associated with chronic conditions like cardiovascular disease, obesity, dental caries and diabetes.5,6

 Healthy Beverages ECE Best Practices